-The actuarial liabilities include certain provisions for shareholder tax.
-The movement in these provisions and tax paid over the year reduced Own Funds by £3m.

-Changes in Transitional Measure on Technical Provisions: The Transitional Measure on Technical Provisions linearly runs off each year, with the intention of smoothly running off over 16 years.
-During 2019, the Biennial Recalculation of the TMTP also took place.
-The reduction in own funds over 2019 is due to a combination of these items.
+- Tax - The actuarial liabilities include certain provisions for shareholder tax.
+The overall movement in these provisions and tax paid over the year is a £12m reduction in Own Funds. - Changes in Transitional Measure on Technical Provisions.
+The Transitional Measure on Technical Provisions linearly runs off each year, with the intention of smoothly running off over 16 years.
+The reduction in own funds over 2020 is due to the planned run off over the year. - Dividends